 Schools have processes and policies with respect to student involvement with third party groups.
 These policies are intended to keep students safe, prevent liability issues, and are overall best practices that protects everyone’s best interest.

 You may request modifications and changes within reason from the original proposal scope.
-If both parties cannot come to an agreement, a notification letter should be sent to ArtKôz at grievance@artkoz oulining the nature of the grievance.
+If both parties cannot come to an agreement, a notification letter should be sent to ArtKôz at firstname.lastname@example.org outlining the nature of the grievance.
 ArtKôz will convene all involved parties working with a third party arbitrator to identify a solution.
-Per the User Agreement, no further action will be taken after this step by ArtKôz.
+Per the Terms of Service Agreement, no further action will be taken after this step by ArtKôz.

 Every case is different, however, it is extremely likely that schools and students will engage with nonprofits that may not have the means to financially compensate as there is value in volunteering services, skill-sets, and or resources to a nonprofit for the school/student.
 For schools it may align with their community impact initiatives and for students, it may help to fulfill requirements for scholarship programs or certain classes.

-For all companies as a whole, posted opportunities such as internships have an appeal for schools and students.the experiential learning that can be provided with guidance from the company is of great value to schools and students.
+For corporate and nonprofit companies as a whole, posted opportunities such as internships have an appeal for schools and students.
+The experiential learning that can be garnered from the company provided experience is of great value to schools and students.
 Many students engage in unpaid internships, but unpaid work does limit the talent pool.

 Absolutely.
-So long as there is no outstanding balances owed to another school or open grievances against a school.
+So long as there is no outstanding balances owed to any party or open grievances.

 Frequently Asked Questions by Potential Partners

 Yes!
 We would love to practice what we preach and engage with collaborators to share resources and identify areas of intersection.
 This includes various educational consortium, groups, foundations, celebrities, athletes, you name it.
 Shoot us an email at email@example.com and lets continue the conversation.